Roger E. Combs

 Roger E. Combs (February 22, 1945 – August 22, 2018) was an American major general in the Air National Guard and an Associate Circuit Judge in Missouri's 4th Judicial Circuit.
-His last military assignment was as the Director of Strategic Plans and Policy (J-5) for the National Guard Bureau.
-Previously, General Combs was Assistant Adjutant General-Air and deputy commander of Joint Forces Headquarters, Missouri.
-He also served as the Air National Guard assistant to commander, First Air Force, Tyndall Air Force Base, Florida.
+His last military assignment was as Director of Strategic Plans and Policy (J-5) for the National Guard Bureau.
+Previously, General Combs served as Assistant Adjutant General-Air and deputy commander of Joint Forces Headquarters, Missouri.
+He also served as the Air National Guard assistant to the commander, First Air Force, at Tyndall Air Force Base, Florida.